ondemandenv/odmd-contracts-base/.odmd/ENVER_BASED_SERVICE_CONTEXT_PATTERN.md

 # ENVER-Based Service Context Pattern

+## 🚨 **WARNING: CHECK FOR INCONSISTENCIES** 🚨

+**This document describes a generic platform pattern.** Your project's specific implementation may have its own conventions, directory structures, and phasing that differ from the examples provided here.

+**ALWAYS prioritize your project's own documentation and established patterns.** If you find a conflict or ambiguity between this generic pattern and your project's specific documentation, **the project-specific documentation is the source of truth.**

+Consult your project's `SYSTEM_SPECIFIC_INPUTS.md` or equivalent documentation to understand its unique configuration.

+---

 ## 🚀 **ULTIMATE ONDEMANDENV PLATFORM BEST PRACTICE**

 This document defines the **ULTIMATE BEST PRACTICE** for organizing service contexts in the ONDEMANDENV platform using the **enver-based deployment architecture**.